Our impact

 Senergy SUARL, the initial developer of the project, signed a 25-year Power Purchase Agreement (PPA) with Senelec at the end of December 2013.
 This PPA was subsequently transferred to Senergy PV S.A.
 Meridiam was approached by Fonsis, the Senegalese sovereign wealth fund, to join the project, finalize the development phase and raise the required financing.

-An array of 92,000 photovoltaic panels has been installed and around 30MWp of renewable energy can now be utilised – securing a valuable and sustainable supply of low-cost electricity for Senegal, while providing an uplift to the local economy.
+An array of 92,000 photovoltaic panels has been installed and around 50 GWh per year of renewable energy can now be generated – securing a valuable and sustainable supply of low-cost electricity for Senegal, while providing an uplift to the local economy.

 A dedicated team is responsible for supervising Meridiam’s four solar plants in Senegal.
 The plants therefore benefit from pooled resources and return of experience.